NPLB15008U Thematic Course: Experimental Molecular Biology I

 BSc Programme in Biology-Biotechology

-The students will gain experiences in a wide-range of both basic and advanced experimental methods in molecular biology, e.g. extraction of DNA and RNA, PCR, RT-PCR, real-time PCR, in-situ hybridization, cloning, primer and vector design, transformation of prokaryotic and eukaryotic organisms, cultivations of cell cultures, heterologous gene expression, protein purification, immuno blotting, histochemical analyses, enzyme kinetics, flow cell cytometry, bioimaging and bioinformatics.
-A wide-range of experimental organisms is employed including bacteria, yeast, fungi, plants and mammalian cells, with an emphasis that the methods and basic scientific principles taught have general relevance.
+The students will gain experiences in a wide-range of both basic and advanced experimental methods in molecular biology, e.g. extraction of DNA and RNA, PCR, RT-PCR, real-time PCR, cloning, primer and vector design, transformation of prokaryotic and eukaryotic organisms, cultivations of cell cultures, heterologous gene expression, protein purification, immunoblotting, histochemical analyses, enzyme kinetics, and bioimaging and basic bioinformatics.
+A wide-range of experimental organisms are employed including bacteria, yeast, fungi, plants and mammalian cells to emphasize that the methods and basic scientific principles taught have general relevance.

-The course mainly aims at providing both practical experience and theoretical knowledge of basic principles and methods in experimental molecular biology research in combination with an introduction to general concepts of ethics and philosophy of science within the field.
+The course aims at providing practical experience and theoretical knowledge of basic principles and methods in experimental molecular biology combined with an introduction to general concepts of ethics and philosophy of science within the field.